ClaesBas/IrcBot/README.md

 IrcBot
 ======

-An IRC Bot for archiving messages from channels (and maybe more), written in Pyhon (of course).
+An IRC Bot for archiving messages from channels (and maybe more), written in Python (of course).